mwgeurts/dicom_viewer/README.md

 ## Usage and Documentation

 To run the application, execute `DicomViewer` with no arguments.
 Once the graphical user interface loads, click Browse and select the directory containing the DICOM files to be displayed.
-The directory must contain at least one DICOM CT image, and may optionally also include an associated (Frame of Reference) RT Structure Set and RT Dose file.
+The directory must contain at least one DICOM CT image, and may optionally also include a (Frame of Reference) associated RT Structure Set and RT Dose file.
 The files may be loacated within subfolders.

 ## Compatibility and Requirements